exoscale/cumulus-cl-interfaces-puppet/README.md

 * `alias_name` - Interface alias.
 * `addr_method` - Address assignment method.
 May be `dhcp` or empty.
 Default is empty (no address method is set).
 * `mtu` - The interface Maximum Transmission Unit (MTU).
+* `vrf` - VRF the interface should be attached to.
 * `stp` - Enable spanning tree.
 Default is true.
 * `mstpctl_treeprio` - Bridge tree root priority.
 Must be a multiple of 4096.
 * `vlan_aware` - Use the VLAN-aware bridge driver.
 Default is false.